1) To help others open up their creative channels, find what they love to do, and inspire them to do it.

-The Q&A sessions pull these inspiring people together, showcase their strengths, what they do best, so that it will inspire others, give them new ways to do things, new perspectives, and help them live their life’s purpose.
+The Q&A sessions pull inspiring people together, and showcase their strengths, so that it will inspire others, give them new ways to do things, new perspectives, and help them live their life’s purpose.
 I want to give people plenty of places to go for inspiration.

 (If you know someone that you would like us to do a Q&A session with, or if you would like to be considered for a Q&A session, please email us at firstname.lastname@example.org)

 3) To expand the definition most people have of the word creativity.